RichardScottOZ/uncover-ml/docs/workflows.rst

 - ``out_of_sample``: out-of-sample validation parameters

-  - ``percentage``: float between 0 and 1, the percentage of targets to withhold from the training data to be used for post-learning validation.
+  - ``percentage``: float between 0 and 1, the percentage of targets to withold from the training data to be used for post-learning validation.
   - ``shapefile``: path to a shapefile containing targets to be used in out-of-sample validation.